 The Platypus Big Zip uses a zip-top with a slide-top enclosure to ensure that the bladder does not leak once it's filled up.
 The filling process is pretty simple given the opening, and it can collect water from most water sources easily.

 The Big Zip now has a handle that doesn't function for traditional use.
-Instead of putting fingers underneath it, like a handle, you pinch both sides to keep the bladder open with just one hand!
+Instead of putting fingers underneath it, like a handle, you pinch both sides to keep the bladder open with just one hand.
 This makes filling in a sink or from a spout super easy.
-The zip-top isn't as versatile as the HydraPak ShapeShift or other bladders constructed by HydraPak simply because it doesn't have an elongated collecting and pouring spout that allows you to collect easily from shallow, flowing sources.
+The zip-top isn't as versatile as other bladders constructed by HydraPak simply because it doesn't have an elongated collecting and pouring spout that allows you to collect easily from shallow, flowing sources.
 Trying to fill from rivers, lakes, or taps is quite simple with this new design.

 Quality and Durability

-If you're seeking a durable bladder that you're not afraid to throw around, we can say the Platypus Big Zip is where it's at.
+If you're seeking a durable bladder that you're not afraid to throw around, we can say this is where it's at.
 The reservoir features welded seams with a plastic material that is thicker than any of the other hydration bladders tested.
 It's puncture-resistant with great hardware integrated into the design.
 It offers a body that is reliable for backpacking into remote places.

 Weight and Packability

 This is a midweight hydration bladder weighing in at 6.90 oz.
-It's one of the heavier options tested, but it still feels light in your backpack.
+It's one of the heavier options tested (splitting ounces here…), but it still feels light in your backpack.
 It has a wider profile that makes it a little harder to pack in narrow backpacks, but we learned that it was only super tiny running packs that the 3-L capacity did not work in.